-3. Regulation in the Renewable Energy Industry.-Like the NGA, the FPA requires that charges for transmission rates be "just and reasonable, and that no public utility grants undue preference or advantage to any entity or charges different rates to similarly situated transmission customers."201 The transmission of electricity is regulated in a similar manner to the transmission of gas.
+that no public utility grants undue preference or advantage to any entity or charges different rates to similarly situated transmission customers."201 The transmission of electricity is regulated in a similar manner to the transmission of gas.
 Under the simple analysis provided in the subpart above, regulated transmission of electricity could be a good fit for the MLP model.
 But the text of the FOEF Act does not make transmission a qualifying activity.202

 On the production side, independent power producers are like upstream gas companies in that their sales are subject to market pricing in wholesale product markets.
 MLPs, however, have been much less effective in the upstream sector than the midstream sector.
-For example, when crude oil fell from \$40 in 1981 to \$10 in 1986, virtually all the MLPs involved in cyclical-commodity businesses suffered dramatic drops in valuation or failed.203 This happened again when oil and gas prices bottomed out in 2014.204 Renewable-electricity generators structured as MLPs could face similar issues, as generation205 and market prices206 are highly variable.
+For example, when crude oil fell from \$40 in 1981 to \$10 in 1986, virtually all the MLPs involved in cyclical-commodity businesses suffered dramatic drops in valuation or failed.
+This happened again when oil and gas prices bottomed out in 2014.
+Renewable-electricity generators structured as MLPs could face similar issues, as generation and market prices are highly variable.
 Additionally, nonregulated upstream companies do not face the same challenges in attracting investor capital as do midstream companies; they have more upside because they are not subject to rate regulation.
-The "sexy part of oil and gas has always been exploration and production and the pipelines follow."207
+The "sexy part of oil and gas has always been exploration and production and the pipelines follow."
+207

 A remaining question is whether the Financing Our Energy Future Act could be implemented for traditional utilities.
-Because such entities are
+Because such entities are vertically integrated, they may contain generation, transmission, and distribution capabilities.
+Recall, though, that the current tax laws require that an MLP derive at least 90% of its income from qualifying activities.
+While